 Some permethrin sprays are effective for up to 60 days or six washes.
 DEET or picaridin will have to be applied to clothes more often.

 Don’t forget to apply DEET or picaridin to any bare skin for complete protection.

 Does Color Make A Difference?

 Yes, research has shown that color can make a difference.
-The first mode of search for a mosquito is vision, especially in daylight hours.
+The first mode of search for a mosquito is vision, especially during daylight hours.
 As they fly very close to the ground, they can find targets by looking for things that contrast with the horizon.

 In general, mosquitoes seem to be more attracted to dark clothes than white clothes.
-People dressed in dark colors, black, brown, red will be more attractive.
+People dressed in dark colors, black, brown, and red, will be more attractive.
 Choose light-colored clothing – white, beige, or khaki.
 These colors also reflect heat, so they will keep you cooler, which is a good thing as it will help you avoid some of the clues a mosquito looks for.

 What Clothes Should You Wear To Avoid Mosquito Bites?

 If you wear lightweight, skin-tight clothes, mosquitoes will get through to your skin.

 Heavy close-knit fabrics that are loose-fitting will give you better protection.
 Cover as much of your body as possible and apply repellent to any bare skin.

 The best solution is probably clothes treated with permethrin.
 Then apply a DEET or picaridin mosquito repellent to any bare skin.
 Always follow label directions when using insect repellents.
 You can also check the EPA to see other repellents they recommend.

 Wearing clothes like these can be good protection from mosquito-borne disease when in a mosquito-infested area.
 A head net is often overlooked; they are effective, light, easy to pack, and relatively cheap.